Yuya Tegoshi: 2002–2020: NEWS, Tegomass

 In 2008, Tegoshi reprised his role as Ichitaro, for the sequel of Shabake called Shabake: Uso Uso.
 At the end of 2008, director Hans Canosa cast Tegoshi as Mirai for the movie Memoirs of a Teenage Amnesiac, based on the novel of the same name by Gabrielle Zevin.
 This movie is slated to premiere March 27, 2010 in Japan.

 In 2009, Tegoshi took part in the musical comedy Dream Boys 2009 alongside fellow Johnny & Associates members Kazuya Kamenashi and Subaru Shibutani at the Imperial Garden Theater in Marunouchi, Tokyo.
 This was his first time being featured as a major character in this annual stage show.
 Not only did Tegoshi appear in the stage play, he also acted in a special drama for FujiTV titled Dareka ga Uso wo Tsuiteiru.
 He played, Sato Takahiro, a host and the son of a salaryman accused of groping a high school girl on a train.
-Tegoshi also participated on the running-themed variety show called Sōkon with fellow NEWS members, Keiichiro Koyama, Shigeaki Kato and Takahisa Masuda.
+Tegoshi also participated on the running-themed variety show called Sōkon with fellow News members, Keiichiro Koyama, Shigeaki Kato and Takahisa Masuda.
 The show was part of Lawson's green project campaign, where Lawson planted trees around Japan based on the number of points the members were awarded as they completed different running missions.
 At the end of 2009, it was announced that Tegoshi would take on the role of Toyama Yukinojo in the live-action drama adaption Yamato Nadeshiko Shichi Henge based on the manga of the same name.
 The drama aired January 15, 2010.

-On October 15, Tegoshi was assigned to be the main caster for Toyota Presents FIFA Club World Cup Japan 2012.
-He hosted a new soccer sports show on NTV called "Soccer Earth" and the image song titled "World Quest" by NEWS for their new single.
+On October 15, Tegoshi was assigned to be the main commentator for Toyota Presents FIFA Club World Cup Japan 2012.
+He hosted a soccer sports show on NTV called "Soccer Earth" which used the News song "World Quest".

 2020–present: Solo career

 On June 19, 2020, Tegoshi's contract with Johnny & Associates had been terminated.
 This followed events in April and May where Tegoshi was placed on suspension after attending drinking parties despite orders to stay home from the COVID-19 pandemic.
 Following his departure, Tegoshi held a press conference claiming that he left the company on good terms and that the tabloids had falsely reported a charity meeting as a drinking party.
 He announced plans to continue solo career activities including singing and that he had already intended to leave NEWS at the end of their Story concert tour.

 On July 16, 2020, he announced that he had established his own company (Avalanche Co., Ltd.).

 On August 5, 2020, Tegoshi released an autobiographical photo essay titled Avalanche, which discussed his career when he was contracted with Johnny & Associates.

-On October 22, 2020, Tegoshi opened four hair removal salons TEGOSHI BEAUTY SALON (Kagurazaka, Kawaguchi, Shinsaibashi [women only] and Kawagoe [men's only]).
+On October 22, 2020, Tegoshi opened four hair removal salons Tegoshi Beauty Salon (Kagurazaka, Kawaguchi, Shinsaibashi [women only] and Kawagoe [men's only]).